SaraAboElenien/social_media_server/VERCEL_DEPLOYMENT_FIX.md

 2. **Set environment variables** in Vercel dashboard
 3. **Deploy** - the build should now work correctly

-The deployment error is now fixed! 🚀
+The Vite command not found error is now fixed! 🚀